skaterced/Spaceboy-Adru/README.md

 secret Warp: A+B+right+down

-In race mode you have to get through 9 check points in the following order: (only one circuit yet) up left, down right, down left, up right, and so on.
+In race mode you have to get through 9 check points in the right order as fast as possible.
+A compass will help you find the next Checkpoint.

 ** work in progress **